 At the conference, a panel of judges selects two award recipients from among the presentations.

 If you would like to contribute to this biennial Doctoral Research Conference, the Janet I. Pisaneschi Prize or the R.C.
-Wardly Award for the Best Scientific Poster, please follow the instructions on our giving page and state the specific conference/award in the memo section of your check.
+Wardly Award for the Best Scientific Poster, please visit our giving page on MyWMU.

 Janet I. Pisaneschi Prize

 The Interdisciplinary Doctoral Research Janet I. Pisaneschi Prize is awarded to the student whose presentation best represents the highest level of research presented in the oral format.
 The award is named for Janet I. Pisaneshi, dean of WMU's College of Health and Human Services from 1989 to 2006.

 - Stephanie Combs, 2010